This is a sponsored conversation written by me on behalf of Cricut. The opinions and text are all mine.

 What is scoring?
 Scoring is making a crease or indention to fold.

 What should I use the spatula tool for?
-Lifting intriciate cuts or paper crafting.
+Lifting intricate cuts or paper crafting.

 Cutting on one mat